juchankim/juchankim.github.io/index.md

 Especially now that I am looking for a full-time job, technical interviews are something that I have to worry about.
 I have to think quickly and come up with a solution in a pressured space.
 Of course, the interviewers are looking for how I am thinking through and not hoping for me to finish the problem in its entirety.
-I will attempt a difficult interview problem (from [HackerRank](hackerrank.com)) every day and post my own approach here as well as how long I took to do that problem (from thinking about how to start to passing all the tests that HackerRank).
-By doing so, not only do I want to overcome my weakness but also help others in seeing a new way of solving a problem.
+I will attempt a interview problem every day and post my own approach and thought process here.
+By doing so, not only do I want to overcome my weakness but also become an expert at explaining my thought process.

 But besides that, I hope to talk about my travels, my experiences, and other little things.